C0D3X-25/Project_Dice/README.md

 The objective is to defeat all enemies before the player's group is eliminated and progress to the next zone.

 ### Game Start
-The game starts with a group of 2 completely random characters, each with their own stats, items, and dice of capacities.
+The game starts with a group of 2 completely random characters, each with their own attributes, items, and dice of capacities.
 The player can recruit up to 2 new characters from 5 proposed options and has 1 reroll to change the proposed characters.

 ### Combat
-Combat is turn-based, where each character can attack, provide armor, heal, or apply status effects using their capacities.
+Combat is turn-based, where each character can attack, provide armour, heal, or apply status effects using their capacities.
 The combat is divided into three phases:

 1. **Starting Phase** (only at the start of combat):